ImperialCollegeLondon/MSE404-MM/docs/labs/lab02/readme.md

 9. Below this tag are the atomic positions of your atoms.
 The `angstrom` after `ATOMIC_POSITIONS` specifies these are in cartesian coordinates in units of Å.
 10. K-points are wave vectors of electrons.
 As we are interested in bound electronic states of molecules in this lab, we are using k=(0,0,0).
 This k-point is also known as the Gamma point.

-Later we will learn how to visualise the structure, but for now, here is what our methane molecule looks:
+Later we will learn how to visualise the structure, but for now, here is how our methane molecule looks:

 <figure markdown="span">
 ![methane](assets/methane.png){ width="900" }